robertmullan/salary_prediction_api/README.md

 Send a GET request to the root route to learn about the api

 **/predict**
-Send a POST request with JSON data to the /predict route to recieve back a salary prediction in JSON format {"predicted*salary": 00000.00}.
-Required data includes labels for categorical variables \_age, gender, country, highest_deg, coding_exp, title*,and _company_size_.
+Send a POST request with JSON data to the /predict route to recieve back a salary prediction in JSON format {"predicted\_salary": 00000.00}.
+Required data includes labels for categorical variables _age, gender, country, highest_deg, coding_exp, title_, and _company\_size_.
 Data must be sent in this order.

-**Example JSON**
+### Example JSON

 ```json
 {